hdsu-bioquant/scArchon/README.md

     - `--keep-going` ensures the pipeline continues running even if there is a bug in one of the tool to not lose time

 # User-useful information
-- Pulling environment via singularity may take some time depending on your downloading speed.
-The environment only needs to be pulled once.
-It will be stored under `.snakemake/singularity`.
 - The running time of some tools can be long.
 Given the performance of cellOT, CPA and scPreGAN, we suggest you to leave them out of your run.

 <div align="center">
     <img src="images/003.png" alt="Description of Image" style="width: 100%; margin: 0 auto;">
 </div>

-- The environments are pulled as singularity images locally.
-They require following amounts of space.
+- Pulling environments via singularity may take some time depending on your downloading speed.
+The environment only needs to be pulled once.
+It will be stored under `.snakemake/singularity`.
+The environments will take up following disk space.

 | | Singularity image disk space|
 |-----|:-----------------------:|